yastn/yastn/docs/source/mps/initialization.rst

 Examples of exporting and loading MPS/MPO can be found in :ref:`examples/mps/build:save and load mps/mpo`.

-.. autofunction:: yastn.tn.mps.MpsMpo.save_to_dict
+.. automethod:: yastn.tn.mps.MpsMpo.save_to_dict

-.. autofunction:: yastn.tn.mps.MpsMpo.save_to_hdf5
+.. automethod:: yastn.tn.mps.MpsMpo.save_to_hdf5

-.. autofunction:: yastn.tn.mps.load_from_dict
+.. automethod:: yastn.tn.mps.load_from_dict

-.. autofunction:: yastn.tn.mps.load_from_hdf5
+.. automethod:: yastn.tn.mps.load_from_hdf5